halvardssm/git-backup/README.md

 > This is a script for personal usage.
 That means that breaking changes can occur at any time.
 If someone finds this script usefull and want to use it, please make a fork, or consider creating an issue so that I can version changes properly.
 If you can see this message means that noone has created an issue, and I assume that I am the only one using it.

-This is a script to pull/backup a git repo from an interval.
+This is a script to backup a git repo, and update it according to the given interval.

+It uses `git clone --mirror` for the initial cloning, and then `git update` for subsequent pulls

 This script needs a config file to work.
 Create a yaml file and pass it with the arg `--config`, e.g. `--config=../repo` or `--config=/path/repo`.